Skip to content Skip to footer

 Academic Grievances and Complaints

 Students are free to speak with professors to express concerns about final grades.
 A student may speak to his instructor if s/he thinks they have been graded inappropriately on an assignment or exam or given a final course grade that is inappropriate.
 If the student thinks the instructor decision is dissatisfying, s/he may express in writing a grievance to the dean.
-If the complaint is against the dean, the student may submit an appeal directly to the Chief Executive Officer.
+If the complaint is against the dean, the student may submit an appeal directly to the President.

 Students will not be subjected to any unfair actions as a result of initiating a complaint proceeding.